morganstanley/ComposeUI/architecture/adr-008-module-security.md

 ## Context

+ComposeUI is modular, and although the core and loader are responsible for loading a module, the only way for a module to interact with Compose modules is via the Message Router.
+Therefore the communication needs to be secure so that the other modules can be sure that the messages are coming from a trusted source.

-ComposeUI is modular, the modules communicate with each other and the host application via a central Messaging Module.
-The aim of this ADR is to establish how we make the communications secure.
+The aim of this ADR is to establish what type of security measures are going to be implemented.

-When a module connects to the Messaging Module, it is likely to be with a WebSocket connection.
+When a module connects to the Message Router, it is likely to be with a WebSocket connection.
-We could use Secure WebSocket (wss://) to encrypt the messages on the channel, but how do we make sure that the Module that connects is who it says it is?
-What if some malicious party tries to connect to our message bus and send messages?
+As a first line of defense, we could use Secure WebSocket (wss://) to encrypt the messages on the channel, however, since the communication is going to happen within the same machine (localhost), this might not be necessary.

-There is no way to make the application 100% secure and prevent every angle of attack.
-Especially with a web based client application, where all the data is available on the client side.
-One way to make it harder for an attacker to send harmful messages is to send some secret to the client and require it to send back (some form of) the secret with every message.
-This is still vulnerable to man-in-the-middle attacks.
+### Authenticating/Identifying a module

+These are the scenarios that we account for:
+1. A .NET assembly is loaded by Compose
+	- We can verify it by using Authenticode
+2. A Web application is loaded into a Compose embedded browser
+	- We will use WebView2 and verify the URL that is loaded
+	- We can intercept any navigation event and check the new URL against an allowed URL/domain list
+3. A Web application loaded into a desktop browser (i.e. Chrome)
+	- We can use OAuth to authenticate the web app

+We distribute a generated token offline to each client app developer team.
+They bundle the token into the application.
+The app sends this token to Compose when connecting.
+This token identifies the app and it can also be used to associate entitlements with the app.

+Once we verify that it is a valid token, we allow the app to connect to the Message Router.

+### Opt-out of Authentication

+The app developer might decide that they want to allow modules without authentication, but the default will be to allow authenticated clients only.
+If authentication fails, we mark it as "anonymous" and give it an ID, but with the strict option, we reject the connection in this case.

 ## Decision
-- We are conscious that there is no way to fully secure the communication channel
-- We want modules to easily communicate, therefore the default is that we do not enforce any security measures
+- The default is that we allow authenticated clients only
-- Provide an option to make it harder for an attacker to do harm
+- Provide an option for the application to opt-out of authentication
+- We mark modules/apps that are not identified with an "anonymous" flag

 ## Status

-Proposed
+Pending

 ## Consequences
-- Modules can simply connect to the central Messaging Module and start communicating
+- Modules need a token to connect to the central Message Router
-- A Module can choose (by config) to use stricter security measures if needed
+- The app can choose (by config) to allow unauthenticated modules to communicate
+- A module can choose to not receive messages from unauthenticated modules
+- The central Message Router will filter out messages from anonymous modules if needed